ezekieljkang/kimjchir-portfolio/README.md

 # Portfolio Website

-Welcome to my portfolio website!
-This project showcases my work as a Product/UX Designer specializing in digital media and publishing brands.
-Built using Next.js, this site features a dynamic and responsive design to highlight my skills, projects, and testimonials effectively.
+Welcome to my portfolio website project!
+This project showcases my work as a web developer using technologies like Next.js, this site features a dynamic and responsive design to highlight my skills.

 ## Project Overview